Skip to Main Content Skip to Footer

 GEOL 300 - Paleobiology

-Frequency: Fall semester.
+Frequency: Offered fall semester.

 Prerequisite(s): GEOL 165 or permission of the instructor.

-GEOL 302 - Petrology and Geochemistry
+GEOL 302 - Petrology

 Frequency: Spring semester.

-Prerequisite(s): GEOL 250.
+Prerequisite(s): GEOL 250

 GEOL 303 - Surface/Groundwater Hydrology

 Hydrology is the study of physical, chemical, and biological processes that occur as water interacts with the earth.
 In this course we will focus on the near-surface cycling of water and the physical processes that drive this motion.
 We will discuss the dynamics of water as it flows across the surface of the landscape, moves through channels, and passes into the shallow subsurface.
 Open channel flow, hydrographs, floods, and arid region water scarcity will be the focus of the first portion of the course.
 The bulk of the course will look at the flow of water through permeable, saturated media, heterogeneity of flow, and several equations used to describe flow dynamics in aquifers.
 Flow through fractured and karst systems will be discussed.
 Importantly, we will spend time on the methods used by scientists and engineers (and consultants!) to understand the details and timescales of groundwater flow: wells, slug tests, pump tests, and geochemistry.
 Contaminant transport via groundwater flow will be examined in case studies.
 The use of quantitative tools such as calculations, numerical modeling, and estimation will be used to better understand the dynamics of water transport on our planet.
+Three 1-hour lectures and one 3-hour lab per week.

 Prerequisite(s): Any 100-level geology lab course.